Subsecretaria de Redes Asistenciales, Ministerio de Salud

 Society of Sloan Fellows Professor of Management; Professor of Applied Economics, MIT Sloan

-Prof. Roberto Rigobon is also a research associate of the National Bureau of Economic Research, a member of the Census Bureau’s Scientific Advisory Committee, and a visiting professor at IESA.
+Prof. Roberto Rigobon is the Society of Sloan Fellows Professor of Management and a professor of applied economics at MIT Sloan.
+He is also a research associate of the National Bureau of Economic Research, a member of the Census Bureau’s Scientific Advisory Committee, and a visiting professor at IESA.

 Rigobon is a Venezuelan economist whose areas of research are international economics, monetary economics, and development economics.
 He focuses on the causes of balance-of-payments crises, financial crises, and the propagation of them across countries—the phenomenon that has been identified in the literature as contagion.
 Currently he studies properties of international pricing practices, trying to produce alternative measures of inflation.
 He is one of the two founding members of the Billion Prices Project, and a co-founder of PriceStats.